joelparkerhenderson/software-development-methodologies/README.md

 # Software development methodologies

-Software development methodologies summarized and bulleted for quick learning.
+Software development methodologies, summarized and bulleted for quick learning.
+Suggestions for improvements are welcome.

 Contents: